wkumari/draft-wkumari-dnsop-alt-tld/README.md

      1.2.
 Terminology . . . . . . . . . . . . . . . . . . . . . . .
 2
    2. Background  . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    3. The ALT namespace . . . . . . . . . . . . . . . . . . . . . .
 4
+     3.1.
+Choice of the ALT Name  . . . . . . . . . . . . . . . . .
+5
    4. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 6
      4.1.
 Domain Name Reservation Considerations  . . . . . . . . .
 6
    5. Security Considerations . . . . . . . . . . . . . . . . . . .
 7
    6. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
 7
    7. Normative References  . . . . . . . . . . . . . . . . . . . .
-7
+8
    Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
 8
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-9
+10

 1. Introduction

    Many protocols and systems need to name entities.
-Names that look like DNS names (a series of labels separated with dots) have become common, even in systems that are not part of the global DNS.
+Names that look like DNS names (a series of labels separated with dots) have become common, even in systems that are not part of the global DNS administered by IANA.

    This document provides a solution that may be more appropriate than [RFC6761] in many cases.

    This document reserves the label "ALT" (short for "Alternate") as a Special Use Domain ([RFC6761]).
-This label is intended to be used as the final label (apart from the zero-length terminating label) to signify that the name is not rooted in the DNS, and that normal registration and lookup rules do not apply.
+This label is intended to be used as the final label to signify that the name is not rooted in the DNS, and that normal registration and lookup rules do not apply.

 1.1.
 Requirements notation